rajeevphysics/Obsidian-MathMatter/Notes/Euclidean Vector Spaces/Dots Product & Angles.md

->[!summary]
+> [!summary]
-Dot product describes the projection of one vector onto another.
+A dot product describes the projection of one vector onto another.
 >
 **Key equations:**
 >